ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 thread-local storage (TLS) models in a SysV-type environment.
 The details of TLS descriptors are beyond the scope of this specification; a general introduction can be found in [TLSDESC_].
-Also, only the relocations needed to implement the Global Dynamic (GD) access model and the Local Executable (LE) access models are defined.
+Also, only the relocations needed to implement the General Dynamic (GD) access model and the Local Executable (LE) access models are defined.

 Relocations needed to define the traditional TLS models are undefined.